derFrickler/cyclop_plus/README.md

 - The settings are saved when the Exit option is selected.
 All changes are lost if the battery is disconnected before Exit has been selected.

 ###Use CYCLOP+
-- A single click jumps up in frequency to the closest channel among the 40 available.
+- A single click changes channel inside the selected band 123...8123...
-- A double click jumps down in frequency
+- A double click changes band ABEFRAB...
 - A long click (0.6 - 2 seconds) triggers a autoscan for the best channel, just like a single click does in the original firmware.
 - A long-long click (> 2 seconds) triggers a manual frequency scanner.
 The receiver will start cycling through all channels quickly.
 Hold down the button again when the channel you want to use flickers onto the main display.